Azure/azure-sdk-for-java/sdk/vision/azure-ai-vision-imageanalysis/README.md

 #### By setting environment variables

-You can enable console logging of HTTP request and respons for your entire application by setting the following two environment variables.
+You can enable console logging of HTTP request and response for your entire application by setting the following two environment variables.
 Note that this change will affect every Azure client that supports logging HTTP request and response.

 * Set environment variable `AZURE_LOG_LEVEL` to `debug`
 * Set environment variable `AZURE_HTTP_LOG_DETAIL_LEVEL` to one of the following values: